 The most common conditions treated with radioneurosurgery are:

-If your doctor believes you could benefit from radioneurosurgery in Las Vegas or Henderson, NV, the doctors at Dignity Health - St. Rose Dominican can walk you through the procedure and recovery steps.
-Find a neurosurgeon or learn more about the services and physicians of the St. Rose - Stanford Clinic’s Neurosurgery Program today.
+If your doctor believes you could benefit from radioneurosurgery in Las Vegas or Henderson, NV, the doctors at Dignity Health - St. Rose Dominican Hospitals can walk you through the procedure and recovery steps.
+Find a neurosurgeon or learn more about our services and physicians today.

 When the procedure starts, your care team will place numbing medicine on your scalp and fit a plastic frame to your head to keep it still during treatment.
 Imaging studies done beforehand will generate a 3-D map of your brain and be used to guide the treatment.